 How to Approach

 Based on your budget, decide on your sponsorship opportunities.
 These can include cash (they give you $$), in-kind (they donate products or services that you had planned to buy), and picking up the tab for a budget item (they pay your vendor directly, like for lunch or t-shirts).
-When you’re happy with your offerings, send them to WordCamp Central to be approved.
+When you’re happy with your sponsorship benefit packages, send them to WordCamp Central to be approved.
 This ensures no WordCamp will cross a line that could endanger the Foundation’s non-profit status.

 Your fundraising committee, led by a member of the organizing team and consisting of 5-10 volunteers, should brainstorm who these potential supporters might be, and record the results in a spreadsheet.
 Also make use of Twitter, Facebook, the event site, and everyone’s personal blogs to get your collective followers involved — they can suggest potential supporters and/or ask their employers if they’d be interested.
 Assign each volunteer a list of potential supporters to contact.
 Contact can be made by email, in person, or by phone, depending on what seems most appropriate.